|

 into the corner.
 Butt the next panel against the first, being careful to keep the long edges truly vertical.
 Use the same

-art compass to scribe a line for panel top edges.
 Fasten the panels with nails or adhesive.
 Adhesive saves filling nail

 holes on the panel surface.
 Use adhesive that provides "work time" before forming a tight bond.
 That makes it easier